gwijthoff/Screenreading/screenreading_syllabus.md

 **January 30: The invention of writing coincides with the emergence of civilization.**

-- Denise Schmandt-Besserat, *How Writing Came About* (1997, protected pdf)
+- Denise Schmandt-Besserat, *How Writing Came About* (1997, protected pdf), pp. 1-85
 - Lydia Liu, "Writing," in *Critical Terms for Media Studies* (2010, protected pdf)
 - Steven Roger Fischer, [*A History of Reading*](https://courseworks.columbia.edu/access/content/group/ENGLW3986_001_2014_1/Fischer_2003_A_History_of_Reading_CH1-2.pdf) (2003, protected pdf), pp. 11-98
     - "The Immortal Witness"